Kitura/BlueSocket/README.md

 ### Connecting a socket to a server.

-In addition to the `create(connectedUsing:)` factory method described above, **BlueSocket** supports two additional functions for connecting a `Socket` instance to a server.
+In addition to the `create(connectedUsing:)` factory method described above, **BlueSocket** supports two additional instance functions for connecting a `Socket` instance to a server.
 They are:
 - `connect(to host: String, port: Int32)` - This API allows you to connect to a server based on the `hostname` and `port` you provide.
 - `connect(using signature: Signature)` - This API allows you specify the connection information by providing a `Socket.Signature` instance containing the information.
 Refer to `Socket.Signature` in *Socket.swift* for more information.